 Leslie Nielsen stars in this comedy from Mel Brooks, who is pretty much the king of humor.
 It would be hard to screw this up, and they didn’t.
 It’s not nearly as well known as virtually all of Brooks’ other comedies.
 Even though it’s just zany humor in the typical Brooks tradition, it’s great.
 Stupid, yes, but great.
 Perhaps surprisingly, Nielsen is one of the more memorable post-Lee Draculas.
 The entire cast really does their job to pull this one off.
 Peter MacNicol’s flawless performance is worth mentioning particularly because of how seriously he recaptures Dwight Frye’s Renfield from the original feature.

-Joss Whedon’s Buffy the Vampire Slayer is a masterpiece of television.
+The controversial Joss Whedon’s Buffy the Vampire Slayer is a masterpiece of television.
 Because of that, the movie gets overlooked and even sometimes maligned.
 But just because the TV show is much, much better, that doesn’t mean the film is worthless.
 There’s some legitimate stuff to love in the original Buffy movie.
-Kristy Swanson actually does a good job with the character and balances the humor with genuine emotion, Paul Reubens is so great as the head villain’s lackey, Lefty.
+Kristy Swanson actually does a good job with the character and balances the humor with genuine emotion.
+Paul Reubens is great as the head villain’s lackey, Lefty.
 His death scene is probably one of the best vampire deaths in cinema, just for its awkward, stupid, drawn out hilarity.
 Even though it’s not what Whedon intended, you can hear his script shine through in some of the better moments.